yt-dlp/yt-dlp/README.md

                                      around the cuts
     --no-force-keyframes-at-cuts     Do not force keyframes around the chapters when cutting/splitting (default)
+    --use-postprocessor NAME[:ARGS]  The (case sensitive) name of plugin postprocessors to be enabled, and
+                                     (optionally) arguments to be passed to it, seperated by a colon ":".
+ARGS are a semicolon ";" delimited list of NAME=VALUE.
+                                     The "when" argument determines when the
+                                     postprocessor is invoked.
+It can be one of "pre_process" (after extraction),
+                                     "before_dl" (before video download),
+                                     "post_process" (after video download;
+                                     default) or "after_move" (after moving file
+                                     to their final locations).
+This option can be used multiple times to add different postprocessors

 ## SponsorBlock Options:
 Make chapter entries for, or remove various segments (sponsor,